 Ag Biotech Academies, in partnership with Pioneer, have trained 250+ teachers and contributed over $100K in classroom supplies to Ohio schools.

 “If you are wondering if Ag Biotech Academy is for you, the answer is yes!
 You’ll walk out with information to help your students see the importance of agriculture and its role in our society, and you’ll have a network of individuals to help you succeed in implementing ag-based education in your classroom.”

-Ag Biotech Academy introduces teachers to the ways biotech is incorporated into agriculture through food science activities and biofuels labs.
-For teachers of Biology, Chemistry and Environmental Science.
-Please note: First-time attendees will receive priority.
-Also, this workshop is geared toward middle and high school teachers.
-The content covered is above the level of elementary grades science and elementary teachers should not register.
+Ag Biotech Academy introduces teachers to the ways biotech is used in agriculture through food science and biotechnology labs.
+For teachers of Biology, Chemistry, and Environmental Science.

 At this two-day workshop all participants will experience:

 Each teacher will receive over $300 worth of classroom lab supplies.
-18 hours of contact time will be awarded for the 2 day workshop and 1 hour of graduate credit from Ashland University is available for $175.
+Hotel and food costs are covered by the Ohio Soybean Council and Pioneer.
+18 hours of contact time will be awarded for the 2-day workshop, and 1 hour of graduate credit from Ashland University is available for $180.